mellitigit/3U-CubeSats-Preventing-Mission-Failure/battery health and thermal prediction for mission failure prevention/README.md

 - The model performs best with normalized data (MinMaxScaler applied)
 - Regular retraining with new data is recommended for maintaining accuracy
 - Consider implementing real-time prediction pipelines for operational use
+- Measure latency to ensure the model meets real-time requirements for your specific hardware

 ## 🤝 Contributing